eccenca/cmem-plugin-shapes/README.md

 ### Import shapes graph in CMEM Shapes Catalog

-If enabled, the resulting SHACL shapes graph is imported with `owl:import` in the CMEM Shapes Catalog.
+If enabled, the resulting SHACL shapes graph is imported with `owl:imports` in the CMEM Shapes Catalog.

 ### Fetch namespace prefixes from prefix.cc